Interdisciplinary initiative committed to enhancing livable conditions

 DUSTS KEEPERS

 The worldwide network connects NGOs, associations, urban planners, architects and artists to engage and exchange on how to increase the quality of life for human and nonhuman beings in urban environments.
-We aim to build a new generation of DUSTS KEEPERS that act locally while having their antennas attuned to the global circulation, impacts and origins of dusts.
+We

 We meet once every two months to discuss upcoming projects, possible collaboration and funding applications.